Avinashraut1998/Project-NGPT/README.md

 - We unsubscribe to our onAuthStateChanged callback
 - add hard coded values in constant files
 - Registred TMDB movies and created new app and get access token
-- Get data from TMDB noe playing movies list API
+- Get data from TMDB now playing movies list API
 - Custom hook for now playing movies
 - Create a movieSlice
 - Update Store with movies data